jundalisay/superblist/content/en/superphysics/principles/chapter-04d.md

 ---
-title: "What is ISAIAH?"
+title: "What is Automated Intelligence and ISAIAH?"
 heading: Chapter 4d
 # heading: "Impartial Spectator Automated Intelligence Aggregation Host"
 date: 2015-09-09
 weight: 15
 image: /photos/physics/ai.jpg
-description: "The money and moneyless transactions are visualized by artificial intelligence (AI) in order to guide policymakers"
+description: "In reality, AI is not really artificial, but is a very limited version of natural intelligence"
 icon: /icons/pantry.png
 writer:
   name: Juan